Away filming - closed 30th Jan - 23rd Feb

 The short answer is yes.

 The amount of IR light in the scene dictates the extremity of the colour cast.
 Shooting with any sunlight in the scene (even indirectly, such as through a window out of shot) will result in a heavy red colour cast.
 Some artificial light sources however do not produce much (if any) IR light: an interior scene shot at night may appear completely normal.
-That said, it is important to keep an eye on any black materials in particular when shooting without filtration; they may take on a slightly purple hue.
+That said, it is important to keep an eye on any black materials in particular when shooting without filtration; they may take on a red or purple hue.

 Unmodified cameras can only see what our eyes see – from about 400 to 700 nanometres.